oceantracker/oceantracker/docs/info/parameter_ref/PointRelease.rst

 		- min: ``1``

 	* ``release_duration`` :   ``<class 'float'>``   *<optional>*
-		Description: - Time in seconds particles are released for after they start being released, ie releases stop this time after first release.
+		Description: - Time in seconds particles are released for after they start being released, ie releases stop this time after first release.,an alternative to using "release_end_date"

 		- default: ``None``
 		- min: ``0.0``

 	* ``release_end_date`` :   ``iso8601date``   *<optional>*
-		Description: - Date to stop releasing partices, ignored if release_duration give, must be an ISO date as string eg. "2017-01-01T00:30:00"
+		Description: - Date to stop releasing particles, ignored if release_duration give, must be an ISO date as string eg. "2017-01-01T00:30:00"

 		- default: ``None``